gwhgerman/SoFiA-2/README.md

 ## Installation

 Please ensure that the **GNU C compiler** (GCC) and **WCSLIB** (https://www.atnf.csiro.au/people/mcalabre/WCS/) are installed on your machine, before downloading and extracting the SoFiA 2 **source code** into a directory of your choice.
-You may want to first check if WCSLIB is either already installed or available from your operating system’s software repository (`wcslib-dev` package) before attempting to install it manually.
+You may want to first check if WCSLIB is either already installed or available from your operating system’s software repository (`wcslib-dev` package on Ubuntu/Debian; `wcslib-devel` on Fedora/CentOS/Red Hat; `wcslib` on MacOS/Homebrew) before attempting to install it manually.

 Once WCSLIB is installed, simply execute the `compile.sh` script to compile SoFiA 2 using the GCC compiler: